TcOpenGroup/TcOpen.Documentation/articles/TcOpenFramework/application.md

 # TcOpen Framework application

-TcOpen framework provides blocks for building industrial applications and for creating reusable software components for various devices like Pistons, Drives, Robots, Vision systems, etc.
+TcOpen framework provides blocks for building industrial applications and creating reusable software components for various devices like Pistons, Drives, Robots, Vision systems, etc.

-Part of the framework is a series of classes/blocks for crafting applications using advanced techniques known from software engineering.
+Part of the framework is a series of classes/blocks for crafting applications using techniques known from software engineering.
 TcOpen is created in the OOP paradigm and takes full advantage of object-oriented design allowed by CoDeSys/TwinCAT 3 implementation of IEC-61131-3.

 The ultimate goal of this initiative is to provide automation engineers with **well-designed**, **testable**, **scalable**, and **reusable** blocks to facilitate the development, commissioning, and maintainability of the industrial application software.